-Animal blessing events are happening all over the world this weekend for the Feast of St. Francis, the patron saint of animals.
-Many people like my animal blessing prayer, so here it is again:
+Animal blessings are happening all over the world this weekend for the Feast of St. Francis, the patron saint of animals.
+Here is my animal blessing prayer:

 May we remember that humanity is but one small, fragile strand and interdependent web of life.

 May we remember that we human beings are not the only ones created to look at flowers, to taste cool water, to listen to the wind, and to feel the earth beneath our feet.

 May we remember that what befalls the earth befalls all who live on her lovely shores.

 May we never forget that to harm the Earth is to scorn the Creator.

 We pray for the animals who are our companions.